Get 80% off your plan for your first 6 months.*

 Why restaurants need specialised accounting software

 You need a system built for the unique challenges of hospitality.
 Look for software that helps you manage cash flow, track inventory, handle complex staff schedules, and integrate with your point-of-sale (POS) system.
-Choosing the right software from the start gives you the accurate, real-time data needed to make confident business decisions.

 Essential restaurant accounting software features include:

-• Cloud-based access: Manage finances from any device, anywhere
+• Cloud-based access: manage finances from any device, anywhere

-• Real-time accuracy: Make confident decisions with current data
+• Real-time accuracy: make confident decisions with current data

-• User-friendly interface: Start immediately without extensive training
+• User-friendly interface: start immediately without extensive training

-• Live business insights: Monitor performance as it happens
+• Live business insights: monitor performance as it happens

-• Restaurant-specific flexibility: Handle tips, inventory, and irregular hours
+• Restaurant-specific flexibility: handle tips, inventory, and irregular hours

 Choose software with restaurant-specific features